Target-Aware Early Stage Ranking: Experiments

 \section{Experiments}

-We evaluate the performance of the proposed GESR model using both offline and online experiments.
-The GESR model demonstrated very promising results in offline experiments as well as improvements on the topline metric, and has been launched into key product surfaces.
+We evaluate the performance of the proposed TESR model using both offline and online experiments.
+It demonstrated very promising results in offline experiments as well as improvements on the topline metric, and has been launched into key product surfaces.